-Step 2 – Complete the Licensing Course (online & self guided)
+Step 2 – Complete the Licensing Course (online & self-guided)

 Once your eligibility has been determined, you will start your formal training.
-You have a maximum of 18 months to complete the education requirements from the date you enroll in the first course, Fundamentals of Real Estate.
+You have a maximum of 18 months to complete the education requirements from the date you enrol in the first course, Fundamentals of Real Estate.
 And only one year from completing the Real Estate Associates Program (REAP) to get licensed.
 Here are the courses you need to complete.

 Course 1 – Fundamentals of Real Estate